245122750036/Clearimage/README.md

         ```bash
         gcloud config set project YOUR_PROJECT_ID
         ```
     *   Generate application default credentials.
-This will allow Genkit to authenticate with Google Cloud services when running locally.
+This allows Genkit to authenticate with Google Cloud services when running locally.
         ```bash
         gcloud auth application-default login
         ```

-### 2. Clone and Configure the Project
+### Option 1: Running Locally (Without Firebase)

+Follow these steps to run the project on your local machine for development and testing.

-1.  **Fork and Clone the Repository:**
+1.  **Clone the Repository:**
     *   Fork this repository on GitHub.
     *   Clone your forked repository to your local machine:
         ```bash